BWG says no to Bill 66 – plus updates from Adj-Tos, Collingwood, Oro-Medonte

 “Certainly some of the overrides seem to go too far,” he said.
 “They’re not necessary to still have areas of employment – there’s lots of areas available that fit in the guidelines that we have now as part of the planning process.”

-The motion passed unanimously, Keffer said, noting that all nine incumbent councillors were re-elected.
+The motion passed without any opposing vote, Keffer said, noting that all nine incumbent councillors were re-elected.
 “We know each other.
 We know the process,” he said.

 Other municipalities to have passed a resolution (or have one in the works) stating they will not be using Bill 66 include Burlington, Oakville, Aurora, Hamilton, Halton Hills, Milton, Guelph and Waterloo Region.